texcindy99/Heroku_Web_App_Development/README.md

 All the web app files are in ./web_app

 I don't include the virtual environment folder here.
 You can build your own following instructions.
-But in the web_app folder I include example Procfile (Note that Procfile shoul dn't have file extension) and requirements.txt files here and you can aslo build your own following instructions.
+But in the web_app folder I include example "Procfile" (Note that Procfile should't have file extension) and "requirements.txt" file here and you can aslo build your own following instructions.

 worldbank.py is already updated according to instructions for web app deployement. worldbank_runapp.py is just for checking web app locally.